 - Water Revenue Drivers

 - Cost of water purchased from the City of Chicago

 - Amount of gallons used by customers

 - Sewer Revenues Drivers

 - Sewer charges imposed by local ordinance

-- Amount of gallons used by customers
+- o Amount of gallons used by customers

 Comments: Due to the normal billing cycles, especially for residential accounts, there is typically a two to three month delay between water usage and billing/collections.
-This revenue does appear to be on target to meet the annual budget.
+Year-end adjustments still need to be made due to billing and collection timing differences and after all year-end adjustments are posted, it is expected that this revenue should meet the budgeted target.